openstack/cinder-specs/specs/liberty/get-vol-type-extra-specs.rst

    }
  }

-The ``well_defined`` keys are indicated with a prefix of 'cinder_'.
+The ``well defined`` keys are indicated without a prefix like the "qos".
 These are fairly standard base keys for Cinder backends.
 We expect most devices to report at least a boolean True/False for these keys.

+The ``vendor unique`` keys are optional and are indicated with a prefix of vendor name + colon(:). (ex. abcd:minIOPS)
+Vendor driver can use anything for the ``vendor unique`` keys, but the vendor name prefix shouldn't contain colon because of the separator and it will be automatically replaced by underscore(_). (abc:d -> abc_d)

-Let's look at cinder_compression here:
+Let's look at compression here:
-  This is a well defined key, we expect devices to report True or False regarding whether they support it or not.
+  This is a ``well defined`` key, we expect devices to report True or False regarding whether they support it or not.
 In the case where not only does a device support it, but it can be configured, the option keys are listed under the "options" portion.
 This is simply the <key-name> of the option,